docQodly/docs/docs/studio/pageLoaders/styling.md

 ### Cascading Effect with Dialog Elements

-Unlike the scoped button, dialog elements displayed in a webform loader in the parent webform might not be scoped.
+Unlike the scoped button, dialog elements displayed in a Page loader in the parent Page might not be scoped.
 Consequently, the CSS cascading effect can cause unintended style mergers:

 ```html
 <div class="fd-canvas fd-canvas--airy overflow-auto bg-white">